BhowanKhawas/CMPN202-Journal/week4.md

 Command: fio --name=randwrite --ioengine=libaio ... --directory=/mnt/storage

 Metric	Result	Analysis
-Throughput (Write)	417 MiB/s	Extremely high throughput for a virtualised disk.
+Throughput (Write)	417 MiB/s	Extremely high throughput for a virtualized disk.
-IOPS	107k	indicates the VirtIO driver is functioning efficiently with low overhead.
+IOPS	107k	Indicates the VirtIO driver is functioning efficiently with low overhead.

 C. Network-Intensive Workload (iperf3)
 Objective: Measure maximum bandwidth between the Host (Mac) and Guest (Ubuntu).
 Procedure: iperf3 -s was run on the server, and iperf3 -c 192.168.64.8 was executed from the Mac terminal.